Niagara Falls Canada: Perfect 3 Day Itinerary

 ⏰ Time: about 1.5 hours $ Buy Tickets Now ✓Seasonal

-You don’t have to be a wine drinker to enjoy these incredible venues.
-They have gift shops, tasting menus, patios, tours, and even mocktails.
-It is a great way to spend an afternoon!
+You don’t need to be a wine expert to enjoy these beautiful estates – many offer gift shops, tours, tasting menus, outdoor patios, and even creative mocktails.

 Stop 5: Butterfly Conservatory and Botanical Gardens